-In rural zones there are dens.
-Strange interventions by unknown visitors as spaces that exist somewhere between the personal and the eerie.
+In rural zones there are dens, eerie interventions by unknown visitors as spaces that exist somewhere between the personal and the public.

-I built a den signifying a space between an internal and external world, a shroud containing the contradiction of being but not being seen, a membrane between worlds.
+A den signifies a space between an internal and external world, a shroud containing the contradiction of being but not being seen, and a membrane.
 This den is an interior shelter inside an interior space as an expanded format painting.
 It explores dual environments as factors that point towards a paradox of co-reliance.
-The surrounding objects describe a kind of rhythmic deconstruction or chain of mutability.
-It is an expanded object that frames its maker as nothing more than cause effect.
+The surrounding objects describe a rhythmic deconstruction or chain of mutability as an expanded object.

 In front of a window in an adjecent room hangs a digital print of a painting that was made inside the paper den.